*Note: This is separated by Economics and Finance on the A-Z List

-The Department of Economics and Finance is one of five departments in the Nelson Rusche College of Business.
+The Department of Economics and Finance is one of four departments in the Nelson Rusche College of Business.
 All classes are taught in the McGee Business Building, and the departmental suite is located in room 392.
 The department emphasizes providing high-quality undergraduate and graduate education to business and non-business majors alike and seeks to prepare students for immediate employment in a wide variety of financial and economic careers while laying a foundation of knowledge that encourages lifelong learning.
 All business degree programs in the College of Business are fully accredited by AACSB International.

 Majors & Minors

 The department offers three different majors: a major in finance leading to a Bachelor of Business Administration degree, a major in business economics leading to a Bachelor of Business Administration degree, and a major in economics leading to a Bachelor of Arts degree.
 We also offer minors in economics and finance.

 The business economics major builds upon the same required business foundation of knowledge taken by all other B.B.A. majors to give the student a solid background and training in economic analysis.
 Business economics majors must take required courses in money and banking, intermediate microeconomics and macroeconomics, followed by elective courses in such areas as environmental economics, international economics, labor economics, public finance, sports economics, and managerial economics.
 The business economics major also can choose to pursue a minor in another business field or a non-business field.